johnfactotum/foliate/docs/faq.md

 }
 ```

 To install themes, you need to put them in `/home/user/.config/com.github.johnfactotum.Foliate/themes/`.

-If you're using Flatpak, the files should be placed in `~/.var/app/com.github.johnfactotum.Foliate/config/com.github.johnfactotum.Foliate/themes/`.
+When using Flatpak, the files should be placed in `~/.var/app/com.github.johnfactotum.Foliate/config/com.github.johnfactotum.Foliate/themes/`.

+When using Snap, the files should be placed in `~/snap/foliate/current/.config/com.github.johnfactotum.Foliate/themes/`.

 ### Can I set my own custom CSS styles?